armadaproject/armada/docs/developer.md

 ## Running Armada locally

 Armada schedules pods across Kubernetes clusters.
 Hence, for a local setup there needs to be at least one worker Kubernetes cluster available on the local machine, for which we use [kind](https://github.com/kubernetes-sigs/kind).
-Further, the Armada server, which is responsible for job submission and queuing, and an Armada executormust be running.
+Further, the Armada server, which is responsible for job submission and queuing, and an Armada executor must be running.
 The executor is responsible for interacting with the worker Kubernetes cluster.

 In addition, Armada relies on the following components for storagea and communication: